 , who was convicted of rape in 1982.
 Evidence from Anderson’s case, thought to have been lost, had been located in the notebook of forensic analyst Mary Jane Burton, who performed conventional serology testing in Anderson’s case.
 The DNA test proved that Anderson could not have committed the rape for which he was convicted.
 In 2003 and 2004, evidence saved by Burton was instrumental in proving the innocence of Virginia inmates Julius Ruffin

 Had Burton followed lab policy and returned the partially used swabs to the rape kit, all evidence in these cases may have been forever lost.
 After the exonerations of Anderson, Ruffin and Whitfield, the Innocence Project and others pushed for a review of cases in Burton’s file.

 In 2004, Gov. Warner ordered that a random 10 percent of cases in Burton’s file be tested.
 This audit led to DNA tests in Thurman’s case and the case of Willie Davidson

 , who was convicted of rape and robbery in 1981.

 Testing proved that Thurman could not have left the stain on the victim’s underwear, which was used as evidence against him at trial.
 Virginia officials have announced that the DNA profile found on that stain matches another person in the state’s DNA database.
 Police and prosecutors are further investigating the case.

-On December 14, 2005, Gov. Warner announced that DNA testing on evidence from Burton's files had exonerated two Virginia inmates, later identified as Thurman and Willie Davidson.
+On December 14, 2005, Gov. Warner announced that DNA testing on evidence from Burton's files had exonerated Virginia inmates Thurman and Davidson.
 On December 22, 2005, Gov. Warner granted full pardons to both men.